ddella/OpenSSL/ECC Key Anatomy/README.md

 There's way less information in an ECC key-pair than with RSA.
 The only information included are the Private, Public Keys and the OID to identify the type of keys.
 >This might not be accurate.
 Everything is based on a lots of reading and a bit of reverse engineering 😀
 ## ECC Private Key - PEM format
-The first thing to do is to convert the private key `PEM`file to haxadecimal.
+The first thing to do is to convert the private key `PEM`file to hexadecimal.
 The `PEM` file is the base64 representation of the key.
 For this example, I generated a 256-bit ECC private key.
 >you never generate a public key

 To view the ECC Private Key in PEM (base64) format, just type:
 ```shell
 cat ecc-private-key.pem